Leiloukou/javascript-tutorial/lesson-1.md

 ### The first code

+#### Variables

 Lets look at variables.
 This is going to be how
 you would create a variable.

+This declaration creates
+a new variable called
+myVariable,
-This declaration creates a new variable called myVariable, and is assigned with the value of the number 1234.
+and is assigned with the
+value of the number 1234.

 ```javascript
 let myVariable = 1234;
 ```

+#### The console

 Now you will lear how to log
 something to the console.